 Maintain the distance and follow the given instructions to start your business.

-Just as your opening business is important, the same goes for the closing too.
+Just as your opening business is important, the same goes for closing.

 Getting your closing procedure helps you in starting your next day better.
-If you overlooked the details, it might create a hassle and also decide how you are going to deal with the first customer.
+If you overlook the details, it might create a hassle and also decide how you will deal with the first customer.

 Closing the retail shop ensures safety.
-It’s a high conscious time for robberies and anti-theft too.
+It’s a highly conscious time for robberies and anti-theft too.

 Wrong people know that closing time has the largest amount of money.
-It’s a more important time where the thieves can do the robberies.
+It’s a more important time when the thieves can do the robberies.

 The checklist will keep you more insured about the right procedure.
 Here is what you need to do.

-Required steps include the things you have done when you were opening the store.
+Required steps include the things you did when you were opening the store.
 The same steps followed the closing procedure too.

-It includes turning off lights, security, and other important things you did in the morning.
+It includes turning off lights, security, and other important things you do in the morning.
 However, before you move forward, make sure you get the assurance that you are ready for the closing.

 Clearing & Announcement

-When you get the time for closing, you need to make sure that customers are not in the store anymore.
-Do not rush this, give your customers some time before clearing out.
+When you get the time for closing, you need to ensure that customers are not in the store anymore.
+Do not rush this; give your customers some time before clearing out.

 To make sure you are not crossing your closing time, you can do the announcement before the time.